Definition for portrait - What types of portraits are there?

 portrait

-The art of portraiture was practiced in ancient Greece as early as 500 BC.
-In the Middle Ages, people as individuals took a backseat to faith.
-So the art portrait style was changed.
+The art of portraiture was already being cultivated in ancient Greece around 500 BC.
+In the Middle Ages, people as individuals became less important than their faith.
+As a result, the style of art portraiture changed.
 For example, small portraits were inserted into biblical scenes to show the donor of the work of art (pope or bishop).

-In the Middle Ages, depictions of a human being were initially designed to idealize and transcendent reality.
-It is presented in a comprehensive, timeless manner, pleasing to the eye of God, and in a form stripped of everything accidental and unessential.
+In the Middle Ages, depictions of a human being were initially designed to be idealized and transcendent in reality.
+He is depicted in a comprehensive, timeless manner that is pleasing to the eye of God and in a form stripped of everything accidental and inessential.

-In the late Middle Ages, the image space was filled with visualized information such as names or monograms, coats of arms, medals and motto of the person depicted as well as the year of publication.
+In the late Middle Ages, the image space was filled with visualized information such as names or monograms, coats of arms, orders and mottos of the person depicted as well as the year of publication.

 The beginnings and highlights of portrait painting

-The aim of the powerful in the earlier “portraits” of art history was to depict them on the coin reliefs, to find their distribution and to represent their “power” through statues.
-The pursuit of immortality through the representation of the face, which in ancient times manifested itself in mummy masks and mummy paintings, was of great importance.
+The aim of the powerful in the earlier "portraits" of art history was to depict them on coin reliefs, to spread them and to represent their "power" through statues.
+The pursuit of immortality through the representation of the face was of great importance, which manifested itself in antiquity in mummy masks and mummy paintings.

-Over the last few centuries, a large number of painters, photographers, sculptors and filmmakers have contributed to creating a wide variety of representations.
-In the Middle Ages and the Renaissance there were very strict rules about how someone was to be portrayed according to his or her rank.
-Only over time did these change and became less and less relevant with the French Revolution at the latest.
+Over the last few centuries, a large number of painters, photographers, sculptors and filmmakers have contributed to creating a great variety of representations.
+In the Middle Ages and the Renaissance, there were very strict rules about how someone should be portrayed according to his or her rank.
+Only over time did these rules change and, at the latest with the French Revolution, became less and less relevant.

-The main task of Renaissance art in the 14th, 15th and early 16th centuries was to depict religious, secular and mythological scenes as messages.
-Best suited for publication in huge murals as well as monumental sculptures.
+The main task of Renaissance art in the 14th, 15th and early 16th centuries was to depict religious, secular and mythological scenes as a message.
+These were best suited for publication in huge wall paintings as well as monumental sculptures.

-The Mona Lisa is the most famous portrait of the Italian Renaissance, which Leonardo Da Vinci drew at the age of 50.
+The Mona Lisa is the most famous portrait of the Italian Renaissance, drawn by Leonardo Da Vinci at the age of 50.

 Development of portrait painting

-The commercial prosperity of the Italian city-states and a few northern European ports led to the artistic resurgence known in the Renaissance.
+The commercial prosperity of the Italian city-states and some northern European ports led to the artistic revival known as the Renaissance.

-From that point on, instead of church commissions for wall paintings, statues and other works of art, wealthy rulers and citizens across Europe also became important sponsors of fine art, especially Renaissance portraits.
+From that point on, instead of church commissions for murals, statues and other works of art, wealthy rulers and citizens throughout Europe became important sponsors of the fine arts, especially Renaissance portraits.

-Byzantine art greatly influenced Italian Gothic art.
-This had a linear, flat style with striking compositions, especially when depicting the Passion of Christ.
-During this time people began to paint rounded, realistic faces as well as figures.
+Byzantine art strongly influenced Italian Gothic art, which had a linear, flat style with striking compositions, especially in the depiction of the Passion of Christ.
+During this period, people began to paint rounded, realistic faces as well as figures.

 • An awe-inspiring admiration of Greek antiquity